sfigg/commercialization-public/test/assessments/assessment-platform-command-line-syntax.md

 </tr>
 <tr class="even">
 <td><p><strong>/PublishToSource</strong></p></td>
-<td><p>Specifies that Axe.exe update the original results folder when running <strong>/Analyze</strong>.
+<td><p>Specifies that AXE.exe update the original results folder when running <strong>/Analyze</strong>.
 Using <strong>/PublishToSource</strong> is optional, and it is ignored when running a job.</p>
-<p><strong>/PublishToSource</strong> may be combined with the publish path, but the publish path will only be used if Axe.exe cannot publish to the original results folder.</p>
+<p><strong>/PublishToSource</strong> may be combined with the publish path, but the publish path will only be used if AXE.exe cannot publish to the original results folder.</p>
 <p>Example:</p>
 <code>axe&nbsp;C:\Assessments\myJobs\Job1.jobx /NoPublish</code></td>
 </tr>